 Research At Rush Ranch

 All scientific research must be approved in advance.
 To request a permit for scientific research at Rush Ranch, CLICK HERE.

 VISITING Rush Ranch

 Rush Ranch is open to the public 7 days a week year-round.
-Open hours are 8am to 5pm November 1 through February 28, and 8am to 7pm March 1 through October 31.
+Open hours are 8am to 5pm November 1 through February 28, and 8:00am to 7:00pm March 1 through October 31.
 See our Events Calendar for special activities.
-Occasionally public access is limited due to a private event—these days are posted on our Events Calendar.
+Occasionally public access is limited due to a private event.

 • Stay on trails.

 • No fishing.